Skip to content

 How does the geofenced clock-in work, are you tracking staff all day?

 No. WagePilot checks location only at the moment someone clocks in or out, never continuously.
-If they are inside the site’s geofence the clock-in is confirmed; if not, there is a QR-code fallback by the till.
+If they are inside the site’s geofence the clock-in is confirmed; if they are outside it, the shift still starts and the entry is flagged for the manager.
+Where GPS struggles, a printed QR code by the till gives staff an obvious way in, and that punch is geofenced the same way whenever the phone can give a position.
 Tying clock-in to being on-site is how it stops “buddy punching”.
 It is built for UK GDPR with data minimisation from day one.

 Where is my data stored, and can I export or delete it?

 Your data is stored securely with encryption in transit and at rest, hosted in the EU/UK region.
-You own your data: approved hours export to CSV at any time, and you can request export or deletion of your account data in line with UK GDPR.
+You own your data: approved hours export to CSV any time, you can download a complete, machine-readable copy of everything your organisation holds (a JSON file) in one click, and you can request deletion of your account data in line with UK GDPR.
 Billing is handled by Stripe; we never store full card details.

 Compliance